OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Keys used or created without Android onboard features, such as the Android KeyStore
 - Keys disclosed by hard-coding

-###### Typical Misuse: Hard-coded Cryptographic Keys
+A typical misuse are hard-coded cryptographic keys.
 Hard-coded and world-readable cryptographic keys significantly increase the possibility that encrypted data will be recovered.
 Once an attacker obtains the data, decrypting it is trivial.
 Symmetric cryptography keys must be stored on the device, so identifying them is just a matter of time and effort.
 Consider the following code:

 ```Java
 this.db = localUserSecretStore.getWritableDatabase("SuperPassword123");